This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 It’s also possible to plate salmon with the plank and all for some really cool presentation if you really want to wow your guests.

 Nowadays, most grocery stores remain in healthy stock of cedar planks for grilling – so check out the kitchen equipment or grilling section of your local store the next time you’re there.
-Alternatively they are available at Amazon and other various online retailers if you prefer to get ahold of a pack online.
+They’re also available online!

 The only prep work that is absolutely necessary is to soak your plank, but there are a variety of little tips and techniques that can really enhance the experience.
 Here are a few of our suggestions for getting the most out of your cook: